What to do in Kotor: the Most Picturesque Town in Montenegro

 The Blue Grotto is a very cool spot on the Lustica Peninsula where the beautiful turquoise light shines through an underwater cave entrance.

-You can jump from your boat to swim for 15 minutes.
+My boat tour driver told us we can jump from our boat to swim for 15 minutes.

 The boat trip to Blue Cave is the 4-hour boat trip.